 empty belching and retching; vomiting is difficult and

-does not relieve your nausea
+does not relieve the nausea.

 looks undigested, several hours after eating.

 immediately on waking in the morning and on opening the eyes.
 Salivates a lot and have burning stomach pain.

 appetite and feels better after eating.

 Nausea, especially in the morning and after eating, may respond to this

 remedy—especially if the woman is irritable, impatient, and chilly.
-She

 May be constipated.
 Nausea with retching that is relieved by vomiting; sour belching, indigestion

 Nausea is worse in the afternoon and

 wants a lot of attention and comforting.
 Nausea (with little vomiting), worse after eating and drinking, better in the

 Gnawing, intermittent nausea with an empty feeling in the stomach suggests a

-feeling irritable, sad, worn out, and indifferent to her family.
+need for this remedy.
+Irritable, sad, worn out, and indifferent to her family.

 vinegar and sour things.
 Intermittent nausea which is worse in the mornings and worse for the smell

-oddly are better for vigorous exercise.
-You are indifferent or cross with
+vigorous exercise.
+Indifferent or cross with

 children and partner.